bigcode-project/bigcodebench/README.md

 ### WildCodeBench

-WildCodeBench is an igorous benchmark for code generation with realistic constraints in the wild.
+WildCodeBench is an rigorous benchmark for code generation with realistic constraints in the wild.
 It aims to evaluate the true programming capabilities of large language models (LLMs) in a more realistic setting.
 The benchmark is designed for HumanEval-like function-level code generation tasks, but with much more fine-grained descriptions and diverse tool use.

 ### WildCode